 The tires of an Earthship may release brominated flame retardants (PBDEs) into the air of an Earthship, which is a synthetic material derived from petrochemicals that is toxic to humans through long-term exposure.

-• Allergic rhinitis, asthma, respiratory infections, eczema and rheumatism are all diseases that are linked to mold exposure, which is a common problem with poorly insulated homes, particularly poorly-insulated basements with high-humidity and without a building envelope that properly manages moisture.
-This is pretty much the definition of an Earthship as it would perform in Canada.
+• Allergic rhinitis, asthma, respiratory infections, eczema and rheumatism are all diseases that are linked to mold exposure, which is a common problem with poorly-insulated homes, particularly poorly-insulated basements with high-humidity that have not been designed to manage moisture properly.
+This is pretty much the definition of an Earthship in the way it would perform in Canada.

 Combine that with un-insulated exterior walls and you have the ideal environment for condensation to collect and mold to form.
 And as it requires more energy to heat humid air than dry air, higher relative humidity will also lead to increased heating demand or make your home feel even more cold and miserable.

-We are strong proponents of greenhouses and small scale food production, but they are not an environment that is sensible for human habitation as they won't heat in cold climates.
+We are strong proponents of greenhouses, even in cold climates and small scale food production, but they are not an environment that is sensible for human habitation as they won't heat in cold climates.